Types of Glaucoma and treatment

 You are supposed to get emergency care immediately if any of the symptoms appear suddenly.

 Without a quick treatment, permanent blindness can occur within days.
 Doctors give medications that rapidly lower pressure and then perform laser peripheral iridotomy.
 It’s a procedure that creates small openings in the iris.
 It restored proper fluid drainage.
 Doctors treat both eyes at once.

 Although only one currently shows signs of closure, he also treats the other to prevent its future occurrence in the other eye.
 There is a chronic form of angle-closure glaucoma.
 It develops silently and slowly, much like open-angle glaucoma.
-This version responds well to medications, laser procedures, and surgery.
+This version responds well to medications and laser operation for eyes.
 If only it had gotten early identification.

 Congenital Glaucoma